 We actively notice the behaviours of all children throughout every school day.
 A whole staff approach ensures any changes in behaviour are noticed and followed up appropriately by the person who sees the behaviour.
 This sends the clear and consistent message to each child that each adult cares about them, wants to build a relationship, is certain to follow up unacceptable behaviours and has the skills and authority to do this.
 This will, in turn, strengthen the mutual respect between child and adult.
 Observation slips are used to record any emotional, social or behavioural observations.
 These slips are used by any adult in school to note an observation.
-If any action or restorative follow up is needed then this must be carried out by the person who observes the behaviour book for reference and so that patterns of behaviour can be spotted and managed appropriately.
+If any action or restorative follow up is needed then this must be carried out by the person who observes the behaviour using the restorative questions.
+They are handed to the class teacher and stuck into a class behaviour book for reference and so that patterns of behaviour can be spotted and managed appropriately.
 A child's behaviour must not be described to other adult in front of the child.
 There may be a small number of occasions, when individual situations need to be shared with SLT.
 On a regular basis, the Head and/or Deputy Head review the class behaviour logs to identify any patterns in inappropriate behaviour, or children who are a cause for concern due to choices they are making.